-While our website gives you a real sense of the intricacy and craftsmanship that goes into each of our pieces, there’s no substitute for seeing our work in real life.
-Which is why we have created the Pope & Lawn gallery space, the only one of its kind in the South East dedicated to the art of hand cut, papercut art with our unique twist.
-You can find out more about our gallery space HERE.
+While our website gives you a real sense of the intricacy and craftsmanship that goes into each of our pieces, we recognise there’s no substitute for seeing our work in real life.
+While our Pope & Lawn gallery space, the only one of its kind in the UK dedicated to the art of hand cut, papercut art, had to sadly close its doors, you can find out more about where to see our work in the flesh HERE.

 Like what you see but don’t live in or near Tunbridge Wells then our online shop is for you.
 Covering the full range of our creations to date, including regularly changing special offers and/or bundles, you can purchase anything you like from the comfort of your own digital device.
 Why not have a browse HERE?